San Marcos Growers LogoSan Marcos Growers

 Hemerocallis 'Red Velvet' (Red Velvet Daylily) - This is an evergreen variety with large rich red flowers that have a velvet-like texture.
 A mid-season rebloomer.
 Strong foliage matures to 24 inches tall.
 A favorite in the nursery.
 We received this plant many years ago unnamed and to distinguish it from other unnamed red forms, we applied this moniker.
 It is a real show stopper!
 Plant in full sun to partial shade and provide regular water.

-The information about Hemerocallis 'Red Velvet' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
-We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.
+Information displayed on this page about Hemerocallis 'Red Velvet' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.